czq142857/IM-NET/README.md

 - Reduced the number of sampled points by half in the training set.
 Points were sampled on 256<sup>3</sup> voxels.
 - Removed data augmentation (image crops), same as [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks).
 - Added coarse-to-fine sampling for inference to speed up testing.
+- Added post-processing to make the output mesh smoother.
+To enable, find and uncomment all *"self.optimize_mesh(vertices,model_z)"*.

 ## Citation